-classifies the symmetric monoidal structure on $\C^\op$ given by the product in $\C$ (hence the coproduct in $\C^\op$). \begin{nota} For $(\C, \otimes)$ a symmetric monoidal 1-category, $\C^\op$ automatically becomes a symmetric monoidal 1-category that is classified by a cocartesian fibration
+classifies the symmetric monoidal structure on $\C^\op$ given by the product in $\C$ (hence the coproduct in $\C^\op$). \begin{nota} For $(\C, \otimes)$ a symmetric monoidal 1-category, $\C^\op$ is also a symmetric monoidal 1-category, which is classified by a cocartesian fibration

 We denote $((\C^\op)^{\otimes})^\op$ by $\C_\otimes$. \end{nota} If $(\C,\times)$ is a cartesian symmetric monoidal 1-category, then by definition, $\C_\times$ coincides with $\C^{\op,\sqcup,\op}$.